John-Colvin/J-C-Interop/README.md

 It doesn't work & attempts to make it work seem NotGreat™

-## Assumptions not actually present in the code:
+## Assumptions not actually present in the code

 * The interface between the C code & Jai is large & unstable, so auto-generation of bindings is really desirable.